quintype/malibu/tutorial/implementing-a-design-system.md

 ---
-title: Structuring Components
+title: Implementing a design system
 parent: Malibu Tutorial
-nav_order: 07
+nav_order: 05
 ---

 # {{page.title}}

+*This tutorial was contributed by [Sai Charan](https://twitter.com/saiicharan)*

 In Malibu, we use the idea of [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) as a part of building a web page.